brodyamcfarland/brodyamcfarland/README.md

 - 👯 I’m looking to collaborate on **any Web3 Dapps or Smart Contract Projectss**

-- 👨‍💻 All of my projects are available at [https://brodyamcfarland.github.io/BrodyMcFarland/](https://brodyamcfarland.github.io/BrodyMcFarland/)
+- 👨‍💻 All of my projects are available at [https://brodyamcfarland.github.io/BrodyMcFarland/](https://brodyamcfarland.github.io/BrodyMcFarland/) or by clicking Github Pages Deployment inside of the repo.

-- 📫 How to reach me **brodyamcfarland@gmail.com**
+- 📫 How to reach me **brodyamcfarland@gmail.com** or via Twitter

 - ⚡ Hobbies **Coding, Crypto, Skateboarding, Snowboarding, Music Production, Golf**